Best free privacy software

 Windscribe is another multi-platform VPN tool in this list, where free users have access to one of the biggest data allowance in the business.

 The free plan offers 10GB if you register (2GB if you don't) which for occasional use should be perfectly adequate.
-If not, there are paid plans that grant unlimited data and additional configuration, with prices starting at $3.7 a month (about £2.9, AU$5.1).
+If not, there are paid plans that grant unlimited data and additional configuration options, with prices starting at $4.08 a month (about £3, AU$5.70) with an annual contract.

 Configuration is simple as all you need to do is to click one button to turn the VPN on and you're good to go.
 Depending on your region, the software will automatically connect you to the best location, giving the impression that you're browsing from another country.